Tameka Yallop: International career

 At the 2018 AFC Women's Asian Cup Yallop appeared in three games for Australia.
-The Matildas advanced to the Final where they lost 1–0 to Japan.
-Australia qualified for the 2019 FIFA Women's World Cup.
+The Matildas advanced to the final, where they lost 1–0 to Japan.
+Australia qualified for the 2019 FIFA Women's World Cup, and was selected by Ante Miličić as part of Australia's 23-player squad for the tournament.

 Yallop was a member of the Matildas Tokyo 2020 Olympics squad.
 The Matildas qualified for the quarter-finals and beat Great Britain before being eliminated in the semi-final with Sweden.
-In the playoff for the Bronze medal they were beaten by the USA.
+In the playoff for the bronze medal, they were beaten by the United States.

+Yallop was named by Swedish coach Tony Gustavsson as part of Australia's 23-player squad for the 2023 FIFA Women's World Cup on home soil.
+The Matildas would go on a historic run in the tournament, finishing fourth and bringing the team and women's sport as a whole widespread popularity and mainstream attention throughout the country.

 On 4 June 2024, Yallop was named in the Matildas team which qualified for the Paris 2024 Olympics, her third Olympic games selection.

+Yallop was ruled out of the 2026 AFC Women's Asian Cup on home soil after pulling her right hamstring, and thus was not selected by coach Joe Montemurro as part of Australia's 26-player squad for the tournament.
+The Matildas went on to finish runners-up, losing 1–0 to Japan in the final.

 Career statistics

 International goals

 Scores and results list Australia's goal tally first, score column indicates score after each Butt/Yallop goal.